-This medication is contained in a patch that is to be applied to your skin.
-Apply the adhesive side of the patch to a dry area of your chest, your back, your flank or your upper arm.
+This medication is contained in a patch that is to be applied to your skin on your upper chest, upper back, or upper arm.
 Avoid areas where the skin is oily, broken or irritated.
-To clean the skin, use only water, not alcohol or soap.
-If the area is hairy, clip hair with scissors.
-Do not shave it; it would irritate the area.
+If the area is hairy, clip hair with scissors, Do not shave it, it would irritate the area.

 Heat may increase drug absorption.
 Avoid heat sources such as heating pads, electric blankets, saunas, heated waterbeds, hot baths or sun bathe.
 Call your doctor or pharmacist if you get a fever.

 This medication is typically used once every 7 days.
 However, your doctor or pharmacist may have suggested a different schedule that is more appropriate for you.
 Apply it regularly and continuously to maintain its beneficial effect.

 Important: Follow the instructions on the label.
 Do not use more of this product, or more often, than prescribed.
 It is not advisable to stop using this product suddenly, particularly if you have been on it for several weeks.
 If you are considering stopping the medication, talk to your doctor or pharmacist first.

 Avoid consuming alcohol or alcohol-containing products while taking this medication.

 In addition to its desired action, this medication may cause some side effects, notably:

 Each person may react differently to a treatment.
 If you think this medication may be causing side effects (including those described here, or others), talk to your doctor or pharmacist.
 He or she can help you to determine whether or not the medication is the source of the problem.